 With these principles in mind, we are careful to adhere to the safeguarding guidelines laid down by the House of Bishops and by Canterbury Diocese.
 These include policies concerning safe recruitment of workers in the church, paid and unpaid, checking via the Disclosure and Barring Service of those in positions of responsibility, risk assessment procedures, safe working practices and regular training.
 This training, delivered online or by representatives of the Diocese, varies according to the individual’s role.
 Sessions are attended by clergy, wardens and PCC members, the Parish Safeguarding Co-ordinators and Disclosure Officer, and others in key roles within the church.

-Parish Safeguarding Officer & Safeguarding Co-ordinator (children): Judy Staples
+Parish Safeguarding Co-ordinator (children) and Parish Disclosure Officer: Judy Staples

 Safeguarding Co-ordinator (vulnerable adults): James Highwood

 You can find contact details for the Diocesan safeguarding personnel, and Kent County Council Services by following this link.

 You can read the Diocesan Safeguarding Guidelines by following this link.